kshetline/tubular_time/README.md

   utcOffset: -18000, // offset (in seconds) from UTC, negative west from 0°, including DST offset when applicable
   dstOffset: 0, // DST offset, in minutes - usually positive, but can be negative (output only)
   occurrence: 1, // usually 1, but can be 2 for the second occurrence of the same wall clock time during a single day, caused by clock being turned back for DST
-  deltaTai: 37, // How much (in seconds) TAI exceeds UTC or UT1 at given moment in time
+  deltaTai: 37, // How much (in seconds) TAI exceeds UTC or UT1 at given moment in time (output only) /* In the well-defined range for UTC, deltaTai is always an integer value.
+     Outside that range it can be a non-integer with millisecond precision. */

   jde: 2459249.722008264, // Julian days, ephemeris
   mjde: 59249.22200826416, // Modified Julian days, ephemeris